opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 - The Schema versions must be the same for the two databases between which the schedule is being moved.
-- When a new machine is created in the destination database, the Schedule Import/Export utility will mark the machine status \"Down\" to allow the management of the LSAMs within the license.
-The machine will need to be marked \"Up\" for jobs to process on it.
+- When a new machine is created in the destination database, the Schedule Import/Export utility will mark the machine status "Down" to allow the management of the LSAMs within the license.
+The machine will need to be marked "Up" for jobs to process on it.
 - Batch User IDs submitted with jobs are only imported if those Batch User IDs exist in the destination database.
 When the import is complete, the details of imported jobs need to be verified to make